-This Microsoft Azure Tutorial provides you with an in-depth knowledge on the set of Azure cloud services that are helping your organization meet its business challenges.
+This Microsoft Azure Tutorial provides you with in-depth knowledge of the set of Azure cloud services that are helping your organization meet its business challenges.
 Before jumping into the MS Azure tutorials directly, let’s have a look at what cloud computing is all about.

 Today, cloud computing is a term that is used everywhere.
 This is because, over the past 10 years, the shift to the internet from traditional software models has gained a lot of momentum.
 The near future of cloud computing promises new and innovative ways to collaborate everywhere via mobile devices.